-Greg’s background in film & television production ensures that he always picks up on the things that many people often miss – logic in storyline and character, editing technique, the finer points of lighting.
+Greg’s background in film & television production ensures that he always picks up on the things that many people often miss in films – logic in storyline and character, editing technique, the finer points of lighting.
 To watch a movie with him can be very annoying but the experience will double your film related vocabulary.

 He has a very critical eye – two in fact – and his ears are just as critical so no sloppy sound recording or mixing around him, thank you.
 He has a simple and firm A to B criteria for a good movie, defining “A” as “Artistic integrity” and “B” as “Better not waste my time with shallow crap.”

 He names Barbara Stanwyck and Marjorie Main among many of his thesbian icons and has been known to watch Laura Linney reading the telephone book (yes, she is that good!).